liudiepie/Grass_Segmentation/README.md

 ## Installation
 There are two methods to do Green Filter either directly use C++ or use ros2 subscribe
-One is depthai-core, the other is ROS2.
+One is depthai-core, the other is depthai-ros.

 ### depthai-core
 This part is based on depthai-core which mentioned above.